- Feeling like it’s “just too much”—the demands of your day, your family, work?

 Appointments and Fees:

 Counselling is a collaborative process that unfolds based on each individual’s needs and goals.
 Sometimes, a client may get what they need in one or two sessions.
 Other times, the commitment and work to resolve issues and challenges may take several sessions or even longer.
-Counselling sessions are scheduled for 1 hour.
+Counselling sessions are scheduled for 50 minutes, or longer as agreed.
 I work to schedule appointments with as much flexibility as possible to accommodate each client’s needs.

 Individuals or couples may contact me directly to arrange an initial consultation or appointment.
 I also welcome referrals from clients, physicians, social service agencies and school administrators.